mingislight/mingislight.github.io/_posts/2025-08-16-always-on-cloud-healthcare.md

 - Local wired and Wi-Fi issues.
 - A single Internet circuit.

-Cloud is a stronger foundation.
-We pair it with a well run local data center.
+Cloud is a stronger foundation, paired with a well-run local data center.

 ## How the cloud reduces downtime